OjAy-stack/coffee-shop-sales-dashboard/README.md

 ## 💬 Feedback?

 Open an issue or connect with me!
-I’m always learning and love collaborating with other analysts and data-lovers.
+I am always learning and would love to collaborate with other analysts and data-lovers.